xreef/EByte_LoRa_E220_python_raspberrypi_library/README.md

 ```

-# This is a porting of the Arduino library for EBYTE LoRa E220 devices to Raspberry Pi
+# This is a porting of the Arduino library for EBYTE LoRa E220 devices to Orange Pi

 ## Tutorial of the original library